OpenSensorsIO/opensensorsIO-arduino/README.md

 ## Using the Library

 First import the library in Arduino IDE as a zip archive.
-Therefore you need to add to the zip archive files from the [mqtt directory](./mqtt).
+Therefore you need to add to the zip archive files from the [mqtt directory](./osio_client).

 The use "Sketch -> Import library -> Add library" in the IDE menu and point to created mqtt.zip archive and restart the IDE.

-Then navigate to "Sketch -> Import library" and select "mqtt" from the dropdown list to add the library to your Arduino program.
+Then navigate to "Sketch -> Import library" and select "osio_client" from the dropdown list to add the library to your Arduino program.
 Or you can do it in the code with

 ``` c
 #include <mqtt.h>
 ```

+## Library reference

+This client library realized as C++ class named **OSIOClient**.
+There are such public methods to work with it:

 ## Code Examples